 Yes, you can fire your lawyer before settlement.
+That’s why you should check your lawyers’ resume and previous experience before hiring.
 However, it is important to keep in mind that a personal injury lawyer must be paid for the value of their work.
 If you fire your lawyer within the first month of your claim and hire another, both your first lawyer and your second lawyer must receive 33.3% of your gross recovery.

 Thankfully, your new lawyer handles this aspect of the settlement and there’s no upfront cost to fire your personal injury lawyer other than unpaid attorney’s fees.

 What Are Valid Reasons to Fire My Lawyer?